lcdeng1/BraveDD_archive/OldChess/README.md

 *src files*

-bdd.cc/bdd.h - these are the main BDD files which handle BDD behavior build_bdd.cc - this file is effectively the 'main' file for BDD creation alg_osm/alg_tsm/alg_restr.cc - these files handle the three concretization techniques. switches.h/switches.cc - file which reads in the desired BDD properties from user.
+bdd.cc/bdd.h - these are the main BDD files which handle BDD behavior
+build_bdd.cc - this file is effectively the 'main' file for BDD creation
+alg_osm/alg_tsm/alg_restr.cc - these files handle the three concretization techniques.
+switches.h/switches.cc - file which reads in the desired BDD properties from user.

 ct.h/ct.cc - the compute table handler.
-Mostly deals with hashing on operations. operation.h/operation.cc - object which defines operations on BDDs
+Mostly deals with hashing on operations.
+operation.h/operation.cc - object which defines operations on BDDs

-parser.h/parser.cc - reads the input data files and creates minterms for the buffer to read buffer.h/buffer.cc - reads minterms and turns them into BDDs.
+parser.h/parser.cc - reads the input data files and creates minterms for the buffer to read
+buffer.h/buffer.cc - reads minterms and turns them into BDDs.

-read_bdd/read_bdds.cc - reads the files created by build_bdd and creates unmutable fixed BDD
+read_bdd/read_bdds.cc - reads the files created by build_bdd and creates unmutable fixed BDD. read_bdd.cc is especially useful for quick manual bug testing!
-                        read_bdd.cc is especially useful for quick manual bug testing! fixed.h/fixed.cc - simplified version of bdd.h/bdd.cc which is unmutable but fast to build/query
+fixed.h/fixed.cc - simplified version of bdd.h/bdd.cc which is unmutable but fast to build/query

 **BDD BUILDING**